-You need to register with Citizen Service or International Citizen Service in order to obtain a CPR number that ensures you free healthcare services in Denmark.
+You need to register in person with Citizen Service or International Citizen Service in order to obtain a CPR number that ensures you free healthcare services in Denmark.

 When registering with Citizen Service or International Citizen Service, you must also choose a general practitioner.
 After approximately 14 days, you will receive your health insurance card that contains your CPR number and your general practitioner’s contact information.

 When you work in Denmark, you must pay tax on your income to the Danish state.
 These taxes pay for the Danish welfare system, including child care, education, elderly care, and access to doctors and hospitals.
 The Danish tax authority is called SKAT and means tax in Danish.

 You must contact SKAT in order to retrieve a tax card.
 At their webpage you will find extensive information in English about how to get a tax card and how to manage your tax affairs, including how to check and report any changes or additions to your preliminary income assesment.
 You can also apply for a tax card at International Citizen Service and get futher guidance on taxes.

 Using SKAT’s E-tax (TastSelv) service, you can manage your tax affairs when it is convenient for you.

 Please note that SKAT has a special tax scheme for researchers and key employers recruited from abroad.

 Once you have your CPR number, you can open a bank account.
 When working in Denmark, it is necessary to have a bank account.
 You will need to receive your salary as well as other supplements from the municipality, such as child benefit or pensions.